 On my last visit to the Maldives we stayed at the Anantara resort; a charming natural Island with lush vegetation, tropical flowers the size of dinner plates and a lucent turquoise lagoon.
+Granted the rooms at Anantara felt a bit stale and the facilities on the Island weren’t great – but I’m focusing on the Island itself for now, which was naturally gorgeous.
 Experience builds expectations.
 We were crossing the equator goddamit.

 From Le Cheval Blanc Maldives, I expected fireworks.
 Being fanned with palm leaves by the pool.
 Rooms out of architectural digest.
 Bluer skies.
 Coral flamingos.
 A talking monkey here and there.

 Not a flamingo in sight.
 In fact, no birds at all.
 The only animals at the Cheval Blanc are reptiles; lizards galore and the saurian emaciated clientele.
 Body-envy of a notorious salad-dodger aside, prior to arrival I couldn’t dream that the island would be anything besides a lush tropical paradise.
 However, there are things that carefully photoshoped images do not betray – and as you will see in my photos, the resort is peculiarly photogenic.

 Almost the entirety of the resort is artificial.
 There are no flowers.
 The earth is barren but for the smallest driest saplings trying to take root in the imported strata of sand and cement.
 Without the shelter of vegetation, everywhere you go you’re accompanied by the pervasive igneous heat.